JoanaSw/hello-world/README.md

 # hello-world
  My favourite script, how to learn anything.
+ Absolute cool programm, I like git hub it gonna help me with my first game project.